Nottingham Express Transit: Opening of phase two

 The two new bridges that form a major part of phase two were both officially named in 2014, in advance of their actual use by trams.
 The bridge across the Clifton Boulevard (A52) near the Queen's Medical Centre was named the Ningbo Friendship Bridge to acknowledge the links between the city of Ningbo, in China, and the University of Nottingham.
 The naming took place on 11 June 2014, and was undertaken by the vice-mayor of Ningbo.
 The bridge constructed over Nottingham railway station was officially opened on 17 October 2014 and named the Karlsruhe Friendship Bridge to acknowledge the technical support provided by Nottingham's twin city Karlsruhe.
 The opening event also unveiled a new tram named in honour of the late Jim Taylor who developed the initial vision for the tram system.

 The first powered test run on a short section of the line took place in the early hours of Friday 22 August 2014, running from Station Street via The Meadows to Wilford, before returning to Station Street.
 With the completion of track laying and electrification work in early 2015, testing began in earnest.

 The first section of phase two to open to the public was the new tram station above Nottingham railway station, which replaced the Station Street stop as the southern terminus of the line on 27 July 2015.
 The remainder of phase two finally opened at 06:00 on 25 August 2015, with the route from Toton Lane Park and Ride into Nottingham running the first public service.

 During the planning and construction phases, the initial system (including both branches) was often referred to as line 1, with the line 2 name used for the new line to Clifton and line 3 for the new line to Toton.
 With the publication of the timetables covering through running between the initial system and phase two, this terminology was changed, with line 1 referring to the through service from Hucknall to Toton, and line 2 to the service from Phoenix Park to Clifton.

-Current network
+Network

 The network consists of two lines that cross the city, running together on a common section for the middle part of their journey, including the city centre section.
 Line 1 runs between Toton Lane tram stop and Hucknall, features a total of 33 or 34 tram stops, depending on direction, and has a journey time throughout of 62 minutes.
-Line 2 runs between Clifton and Phoenix Park, features 27 or 28 tram stops, depending on direction, and has a journey time throughout of 47 minutes.
+Line 2 runs between Clifton South and Phoenix Park, features 27 or 28 tram stops, depending on direction, and has a journey time throughout of 47 minutes.
 The system has a total length of 32 km.

 Trams on each line run at frequencies that vary between four and eight trams per hour, depending on the day and time of day.
 These services combine to provide up to 16 trams per hour on the common section.